Driver Improvement Regulated Program FAQs

 3. I am currently certified as a driver improvement instructor and/or a driver improvement clinic.
 When and how do I recertify?

 Certifications are valid for a period of four years, unless otherwise noted.
-You may download the DI Instructor Recertification Application and the DI Clinic Recertification Application from our website.
+You may download theand the from our website.
 Please include all required documents on the application checklist when you submit it to the Regulatory Compliance Division.

 4. Who are the approved curriculum providers for driver improvement clinics?